 I am sharing with you two videos from that show in which the girls combine the beauty of their voices with the beauty of their costumes to create a touching and unpretentious visual representation of Rusyn folklore.
 The strength, decisiveness and confidence of Rusyn women shine through – I mean they make the musicians follow their lead! 🙂

 In this second video the girls are wearing Hutzul dresses because, as Dominika explained, Hutzuls are only up and down the hill from Ulicske Krive, and I love that inclusiveness about her.
-I hope the CD they will be soon working on will be a hit speaking to a conscious audience.
+I hope that the CD they are working on will be a hit, speaking to a conscious audience.